PhiCtl/Panda-final-project/index.md

 {% include verbs_freq.html %}

+From the study of the verbs, it can be noticed that the three most used are _go_, _think_, _need_.
+The difference between the genders is very slight, however it can be noted that there is a prevalence of the use of the verbs _go_ and _get_ by male speakers.

 ![_includes/verbs_freq.jpg](_includes/verbs_freq.jpg)

 #### Nouns
 Which _nouns_ are used most by men and which by women?

 {% include nouns_freq.html %}

+Regarding the nouns, the most three used, for both gender, are _people_, _climate_, _change_.
+However, all three of the latter seem to be used more by females spekaers, which could confirm our hypothesis that females are probably more involved in ecology topics.

 ![_includes/nouns_freq.jpg](_includes/verbs_freq.jpg)